 What brought us to Paris was primarily a family affair.
 My sister had been living in Paris for almost a year and was graduating with her Master’s.
 We were determined not to miss the event, nor pass up the opportunity to see the city with our very own Parisienne.

 Really, I could go back to all the major tourist attractions and my favorite spots in Paris over and over and over again and still feel like there’s never enough time to soak it all in.
-Spending hours waiting in long lines everywhere didn’t seem like the greatest use of our time or it could have been motivating to get museum passes in the colder months.
-Because of how nice the weather was that week, we couldn’t peel ourselves away from roaming the streets of Paris during the day and winding down with a bottle of wine along the Seine with a spectacular view of the Eiffel Tower light show at night.
+Spending hours waiting in long lines everywhere didn’t seem like the greatest use of our time — it would have been motivating to get museum passes if we were there in the colder months.
+Because of how nice the weather was that week though, we couldn’t peel ourselves away from roaming the streets of Paris during the day and winding down with a bottle of wine along the Seine with a spectacular view of the Eiffel Tower light show at night.

 I’d say the best part to come out of this trip is Alex’s newfound (love) appreciation for all things French.
 I’m trying to ride this wave and get ourselves back there ASAP.

 What’s your must-do/favorite part about Paris?
 I’ll share my recommendations combining my Paris experiences in its own post soon, including some perfect al fresco opportunities you have to try.

 Leave me a comment below if you have any questions or check out the Official Paris Tourist Office website and the Consulate General of France in Boston for my fellow Boston residents out there.
 Feel free to link up with your post or favorite related links in the comments as well!